-The Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare sends questionnaire forms directly to the establishments which manage surveyed workers.
+Ministry of Health, Labour and Welfare sends questionnaire forms directly to the establishments which manage surveyed workers.
 In those establishments, the person in charge selects surveyed workers based on a selection rule, and delivers questionnaire forms to them.
 The selected workers fill out the questionnaires, put them into their own envelopes and seals them by themselves.
-The person in charge in that establishment then sends these questionnaire forms all together to the Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare.
+The person in charge in that establishment then sends these questionnaire forms all together to Ministry of Health, Labour and Welfare.

-VI Living Conditions of Workers
+Living Conditions of Workers

-A Consumer Price Index (See pp.248~251)
+A Consumer Price Index

-The Consumer Price Index (CPI) is calculated to measure

-the average price movements of goods and services purchased by the households throughout the country.
+The Consumer Price Index (CPI) is calculated to measure the average price movements of goods and services purchased by the households throughout the country.
 It reflects changes of the cost of purchasing goods and services in a fixed "market basket", but is not designed to measure changes of the cost of living attributed to changes in the consumption structure of households.